usc-isi-i2/kgtk/docs/curate/validate.md

 kgtk validate -i examples/docs/validate-date-with-day-zero.tsv
 ```

-This results in no error messages, and the following summary:
+This results in the following summary:

 ~~~
 Data line 1: